What is an indictment?

 Series of similar offences

 For two offences to belong to a series of similar offences there must be a ‘nexus’ between them.
-For a nexus to exist, the offences must be similar both legally and factually.
-It should be noted that two offences do not form a series merely because evidence relating to one offence is uncovered during the investigation into the other.
+This means the offences must be similar both legally and factually, however, two offences do not form a series merely because evidence relating to one offence is uncovered during the investigation into the other.

 Joinder of defendants

 A count in an indictment can name more than one defendant if it is alleged that there was more than one participant.
-Where one person aided and abetted the other, he or she can either be charged specifically with aiding and abetting the offence, or as a principle.
+Where one person aided and abetted the other, they can either be charged specifically with aiding and abetting the offence, or as a principle.
 In practice, secondary participants are usually charged as principle offenders.
-It is also permissible to join defendants in an indictment even if the defendants are not charged with the same offence, provided that the offences are sufficiently linked so that they can properly be joined under r14.2(3).
+It is also permissible to join defendants in an indictment even if the defendants are not charged with the same offence, provided the offences are sufficiently linked so that they can properly be joined.

 Discretion to order separate trials

 The power to order separate trials of offences on an indictment is technically known as ‘serving the indictment.’
-The burden rests on the defendant to show that exceptional circumstances merit separate trials.
-Relevant considerations include the following:
+It is for the defendant to show that exceptional circumstances merit separate trials.
+Relevant considerations include: